Kicksecure/security-misc/README.md

 - Optional - USB Video Device Class: Disables the USB-based video streaming driver for devices like some webcams and digital camcorders.

-- Vivid: Disabled to reduce attack surface given previous vulnerabilities.
+- Optional - Vivid: Disabled to reduce attack surface given previous vulnerabilities.

 ### Other